Myofascial therapyMyofascial Pain Treatment in Wasilla, Alaska

 Multifactorial – more than one structure is injured or impaired which means that symptoms are poorly patterned and injured structures are difficult to isolate.

 Indiscriminate – not everyone with muscle injury or pain develops myofascial pain syndrome.

 Unpredictable – myofascial pain can include local and referred pain due to ‘trigger points’ and pain related changes that impact every aspect of life.

 The challenge with myofascial pain is pinpointing which structures are injured and determining the most promising treatments.
 Lack of specific diagnosis and treatment may be the reason some muscle problems tend to become chronic.
-Northern Edge Physical Therapy understands the challenges faced by those suffering from myofascial pain.
+Northern Edge Physical Therapy understands the challenges faced by those seeking myofascial therapy.
 Our examination is designed to be specific allowing us to identify structures which are either causing pain or delaying healing.
-Our treatment for muscle pain physical therapy in Wasilla is directed towards the pain and the barriers to healing.
-We offer specialized programs to help achieve pain-relief and enhance performance.
+Our myofascial treatment in Wasilla is directed towards the pain and the barriers to healing.
+We offer specialized myofascial therapy programs to help achieve pain-relief and enhance performance.

 Why do I HURT?

 - Here is what happens: Muscle pain usually occurs when there’s an injury that causes direct damage to tissue, such as a tear or strain.
 Muscles have a strong potential to heal due to their nutrition (blood supply) and freedom of movement.
 However, if either of these are restricted then healing can be delayed or prevented.
 For instance, tissue nutrition can be limited due to the presence of stress (physical or emotional), smoking, disease (diabetes) and inactivity.
 Freedom of movement can be impaired due to anxiety and fear of re-injury.
 Unfortunately, if muscle pain fails to resolve it often becomes chronic.